 Some duvet covers are basic and plain looking, made from fabric like a sheet.
 Some duvet covers are made from decorative fabrics to complete the bedroom decor.
 You can buy one that is as simple or decorative as you want.

-A Duvet cover is a relatively inexpensive way to change the look of your room without investing in a totally new blanket.
+A duvet cover is a relatively inexpensive way to change the look of your room without investing in a totally new blanket.
 They're also easier to store.
+Browse some of our favorite duvet covers here.

 How to Care for a Duvet